jiangxinmeng1/tae_design/update_async_index_design.md

 ### iscp runner

-全局有一个iscp runner，管理job的信息，触发iteration交给executor，gc iscp表，定时更新很久没更新的job watermark

-1. runner里存了iscp所有job的watermark，error。runner订阅iscp表来知道job的增删改，这样runner收到的数据确定是已提交的。

-2. runner触发iteration交给executor。

-runner先选出候选的iteration，再过滤掉watermark之后没有更新的表，这些表直接更新内存中的水位。剩下的iteration被交给executor执行
-这些是选择候选iteration和确定from,ts的规则：
+A global ISCP runner manages job metadata, triggers iterations , performs GC on `mo_intra_system_change_propagation_log`, and periodically updates watermarks.

+1. The runner maintains the watermark and error status for all ISCP jobs.
+It subscribes to `mo_intra_system_change_propagation_log` to detect job insertions, deletions, and updates--ensuring only committed data is received.

+2. The runner triggers iterations and sends them to executors.

+- The runner first selects candidate iterations, then filters out tables that have no updates beyond their current watermark.
+For those tables, it directly updates the in-memory watermark.
+Iterations for updated tables are send to executors.

+- The following are the rules for selecting candidate iterations and determining `from_ts`, `to_ts`:

-- A newly registered job trigger a iteration(i.e. a sychronization) immediately: 1.If there are no other indexes on the table or it syncronize independently, it synchronizes data from timestamp 0 to the current time.2.If there are already indexes on the table, it synchronizes data from timestamp 0 to the watermark of the other indexes, so that they can be synchronized together in the future.
+- A newly registered job trigger a iteration(i.e. a sychronization) immediately without checking: 1.If there are no other indexes on the table or it syncronize independently, it synchronizes data from timestamp 0 to the current time.2.If there are already indexes on the table, it synchronizes data from timestamp 0 to the watermark of the other indexes, so that they can be synchronized together in the future.
 Since this iteration may take a long time, other indexes on the table will continue updating normally to avoid being blocked.

-- Every `10 seconds`, executor scan jobs and tables in memory and trigger iterations.
+- For jobs that have already completed their first iteration, the runner scans them every 10 seconds to select candidates.
+Followings are the rules:

 - Jobs on the same table try to maintain consistent watermarks so they can be synchronized together.It is also possible to configure a job to synchronize independently, so it will not be blocked by other jobs.

-- It skip jobs with watermark of 0, which are newly created jobs and iterations have already been triggered.

 - The job configuration controls when iterations are triggered and whether iterations are shared: